 - Demonstrate a strong understanding of key practitioners and the rationale underpinning different approaches, practices and techniques employed in theatre, performance, film, television and radio and digital writing projects

-- Make sound judgements in the absence of complete data, and communicate their conclusions clearly to specialist and non-specialist audiences and implement tasks at a professional or equivalent level
+- Make sound judgements in the absence of complete data, and communicate your conclusions clearly to specialist and non-specialist audiences and implement tasks at a professional or equivalent level

 - Demonstrate self-direction and originality in tackling and solving problems, doing research and making creative work